 - 1. Resume your medications and take any prescribed medications that have been added to your medication list.
 Your medication list is being sent home with you. - a.
 Take your pain medication with food to avoid any nausea or vomiting. - b.
 Eat only light non-greasy foods today.
 Patients may experience nausea for the first 24 hours after surgery due to the anesthesia received. - c.
 Pain medication may cause constipation.
 If this occurs, please increase your fluid intake (prune juice).
 You may also try over the counter stool softeners or laxatives. - i.
 Stool softener: Colace twice a day as directed. - ii.
 Laxatives: Milk of Magnesia as directed. (takes several hours to work). - 2.
 In addition to the pain medication, you may take over-the-counter non-steroidal antiinflammatories to control your pain and swelling (unless otherwise instructed by your surgeon or primary care doctor). - a.
 Take one Aspirin 325 mg daily for 4 weeks. - b.
 7 days after surgery, you may take Motrin by mouth every 8 hours with food or Aleve by mouth every 12 hours with food.
-It is OK to combine this with Tylenol ONLY IF you are no longer using narcotics. - c.
-If your surgeon has placed you on a prescription anti-inflammatory prior to surgery, you may take this instead of the over-the-counter Motrin/Aleve. - d.
-If you are already taking blood thinners, such as Coumadin or Plavix, these medications should not be combined with non-steroidal anti-inflammatories
+It is OK to combine this with Tylenol ONLY IF you are no longer using narcotics.
+When you are no longer taking narcotics, it is preferred that you take just Tylenol and no NSAIDs such those noted in "d" below unless you need extra pain control.
+This is because NSAIDs in some studies have been shown to slow down bone healing.

-- (Advil/motrin/ibuprofen, Mobic, Aleve, Aspirin, Celebrex, Naproxen, and Voltaren).
-Do not take aspirin if you are currently taking a blood thinner. - e.
+- c.
+If you are already taking blood thinners, such as Coumadin or Plavix, these medications should not be combined with non-steroidal anti-inflammatories (Advil/motrin/ibuprofen, Mobic, Aleve, Aspirin, Celebrex, Naproxen, and Voltaren).
+Do not take aspirin if you are currently taking a blood thinner. - d.
 If taking a blood thinner prior to surgery, call your prescribing physician to see when you are to restart your medication.